danielabilski/practice/README.md

 Do they need a report with the data filtered? or Do they need to run queries exceuting a stored procedure in their own db by passing custom values?
 What type of queries do they need?
 How is the logic?

-about the three dimensiones mentioned: they would analyze them separately?
+about the three dimensions mentioned: they would analyze them separately?